utilmeta/utilmeta-py/docs/en/guide/handle-request.md

         return {cls_name: page}
 ```

-When you visit `GET/api/doc?class=tech&@page=3`, you will get
+When you visit `GET/api/doc?class=tech&@page=3`, you will get  `{"tech": 3}`

 ### Use the Schema class

-In addition to declaring query parameters in a function, you can also define all query parameters as a Schema class for better combination and reuse.
+You can also define all query parameters as a Schema class for better combination and reuse.
 The usage is as follows
 ```python
 from utilmeta.core import api, request import utype